Dzeremias/cute_foxes/README.md

 # cute_foxes
+This project is purfect for stress removal and wasting of time.
-My first testing with Requests library and APIs in python The script simply downloads a picture of a cute fox
+The script simply downloads a user determined number of pictures of cute foxes and saves all pictures in a running directory.